qwertie/ecsharp/Doc/LLLPG/LLLPG Part 5.md

 In LLLPG 1.3 I've finally completed a bunch of basic macro functionality so you can do a bunch of stuff that has nothing to do with parsing.
 See my new article "[Avoid Tedious Coding With LeMP](http://www.codeproject.com/Articles/995264/Avoid-tedious-coding-with-LeMP-Part)" to learn more.

 The new `unroll` and `replace` macros, in particular, are useful for eliminating some of the boilerplate from an LLLPG parser.
-I plan to talk more about that in a future article series.
+You'll see these macros in action in the samples for LLLPG 1.3

 The End
 -------

 I hope you enjoyed this article and that you'll use LLLPG for your parsing needs.
-I haven't earned a penny working on this; all I want is your feedback.
+I haven't earned a penny working on this; all I want is your feedback, and a job on the C# compiler team.
 As always, I'll be notified of, and will respond to, any comments posted on this article.